KalimeroMK/Modular-Laravel/README.md

 ## 🚀 Introduction

-This kit is ideal for teams and developers who want a clean, well-structured codebase with clearly separated logic, using modern patterns such as repositories, DTOs, actions, and automatic relationship mapping.
+This kit is ideal for teams and developers who want a clean, well-structured codebase with clearly separated logic, using modern patterns such as repositories, DTOs (for input), Resources (for output), actions, and automatic relationship mapping.

 ## 🐳 Docker Setup (Recommended)